 2. Waterfall Approach

-- Arranges tables in rows (LookUp tables in the first row, Fact tables in the second row).
+- Tables are arranged in rows (Dimension tables in the first row, Fact tables in the second row)

 To fully understand how relationships work when it comes to data modelling in Power BI, you need to know the following: